vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 To generate the changelog for a new BPMN-Studio release, follow this guide.

-## Create a new markdown file to the release:
+## Create a new markdown file to the release

 TODO

-## Get the merge commits for the release:
+## Get the merge commits for the release

 This will create a `merge_commits_of_release` file in your current working directory.